HansonGrace/HansonGrace/README.md

  HansonGrace2004@gmail.com

 <h3 align="left">- ❓About me:</h3>
   Proficient in Java through coursework at WVU, with a special interest in backend development, including devops.
 Currently learning C# with an emphasis on web development and Powershell Scripting with an emphasis on system automation.
+Also knowledgeable with Javascript.
-Seeking out internship and connection opportunities.
+  Actively seeking out internship and connection opportunities.

 </p>